Russian influencers thrived on Instagram after pressure on Facebook, Twitter

 The researchers expect to see Russian efforts continue for the US presidential election in 2020, with a focus on secondary platforms like Instagram, as well as chat services.
 The shift keeps Russian propaganda more hidden and allows disinformation to spread well after the accounts have been banned.

-"This should stand as a wakeup call to us all that none of us are immune from this threat, and it is time to get serious in addressing this challenge," Sen. Mark Warner, the Senate intelligence committee's vice chairman, said in a statement.
+"This should stand as a wakeup call to us all that none of us are immune from this threat, and it is time to get serious in addressing this challenge," Sen. Mark Warner, a Democrat from Virginia and the committee's vice chairman, said in a statement.
 "That is going to require some much-needed and long-overdue guardrails when it comes to social media."

 Discuss: Russian influencers thrived on Instagram after pressure on Facebook, Twitter